-A general survey of the history of the western hemisphere from the discovery to the present time.
-Emphasis on the process of planting hygiene in its relations to the practical problems of young women and prospective home makers.
-The laws and procedures in local civic health matters of particular interest to women studied in detail.
-Required of all freshmen who are candidates for the junior certificate or the degree in the presecondary curricula.
+An informational course reviewing the principles underlying the improvement and preservation of personal and civic health.
+Social hygiene in its relations to the practical problems of young women and prospective home makers.
+A detailed study of the laws and procedures in local civic health matters of particular interest to women.
+Required of all freshmen who are candidates for the junior certificate or the degree in the liberal arts curricula, but not required of students in a teacher training curriculum.
+Fall and Spring (2).